paulMayhem23/mayhembot/README.md

 ### Custom Events

+I have included the alot module and other speak examples in the modules folder

 You can program your own logic for when certain turntable events happen.
 For instance, simply add the code like below into a file in your modules directory called `alot.js`.
 Events supported: speak, ready, roomChanged, update_votes, newsong, endsong, pmmed, add_dj, rem_dj, update_user, new_moderator, rem_moderator, registered, deregistered, booted_user, snagged, nosong, tcpConnect, tcpMessage, tcpEnd, and httpRequest.
 See Alain Gilbert's TTAPI (which this bot uses) for more details on what each event is for at https://github.com/alaingilbert/Turntable-API.